 You can feel better when you have heart failure by taking your medicines as directed, having a healthy lifestyle, and avoiding things that make heart failure worse.
-To find out the things you can do every day, what to watch for, and when to call a doctor, see:
+Know what things you can do every day to stay healthy, what symptoms to watch for, and when to call a doctor.

 Take a low-dose aspirin every day if your doctor advises it to prevent a

 stroke or heart attack.
 But higher doses of aspirin may make your heart failure

 worse.
 So talk to your doctor first about how much to

 Limit sodium.
 Your doctor might recommend that you limit sodium to less than 2,000 mg a day.
 Limiting sodium can help you feel better and prevent sudden heart failure.
 Too much sodium makes it harder for your already-weakened heart to pump.
 Fluid may build up in your lungs—making it harder for you to breathe—and in your feet, ankles, legs, and belly.

 you aren't already active, your doctor may want you to start

 exercising.
 Do not start exercising until you have talked with your doctor to make an exercise program that is safe for you.
 You could do it in a cardiac rehabilitation program or on your own.